Adrienne Terblanche

 Chapter 1: Sarah, 1897

-And so this summer, as every other season since I learned to read, I have escaped my drear, loveless existence by immersing myself in stories.
-But this summer I have made a point of choosing books which would earn my guardian’s disapproval—novels filled with derring-do and dastardly deeds, villains vying for a dowry, and drawn swords at dawn, declarations of undying love, and at least half a dozen marriage proposals.
+What a joyous summer, filled with elegance and wit, secret trysts and declarations of undying love, villains vying for a dowry and duels at dawn.
+And at least half a dozen marriage proposals.
+This summer, as in every season since I learned to read, I have escaped my drear, loveless existence by immersing myself in stories.
+But this time, I have made a point of choosing books which would earn my guardian’s disapproval.

 How I wish I could jump into their pages.
 In reality, my chances of meeting such heroes are nil.
 Plenty of regiments are stationed in Dover, but their officers do not form part of Mrs Kesby’s circle.
 Nor Father’s.
 He has no circle.